loresmt/loresmt-2021/README.md

 The [LoResMT 2021 Shared Task](https://github.com/loresmt/loresmt-2021) is a part of the [4th Workshop on Technologies for MT of Low Resource Languages](https://sites.google.com/view/loresmt/).

 # Introduction
-In the third edition of LoResMT Shared Task, we introduce of new shared tasks that focuses on the building of MT systems for COVID-related texts and Sign language.
+In the third edition of the __LoResMT Shared Task__, we introduce new shared tasks that focus on the building of MT systems for COVID-related texts and Sign language.
 The task aims to encourage research on MT systems involving three low-resource language pairs:

 	Taiwanese-Mandarin (Sign language)
 	English-Marathi